French style is not about having more; it’s about choosing pieces that work hard.

 3. Jeans

-A pair of well-tailored jeans is also an important foundational French wardrobe piece.
-Classic and simple and something you feel comfortable wearing.
-A straight-leg jean is a classic silhouette because they can be worn with heels, boots, sneakers or flats.
-However, you can just as easily substitute that style for whatever style works best for you: slim, flared, wide-leg, cropped or even a barrel jean.
+However, you can just as easily substitute straight-leg jeans with whatever style works best for you: slim, flared, wide-leg, cropped or even a barrel jean.
 What’s more important than the style of the jean is the wash of the jean.
-Classic colours like black, charcoal, indigo or a medium blue wash are neutral and can be mixed and matched easily with other pieces on the list.
+Classic colours like black, charcoal, indigo or medium blue are neutral and can be mixed and matched easily with other pieces on the list.

 4. Silk Camisole